 - Multi-cluster: manages multi-cluster Gateways for one or more GKE clusters.

 Both Gateway controllers are Google-hosted controllers that watch the Kubernetes API for GKE clusters.
 Unlike the GKE Ingress controller, the Gateway controllers are not hosted on GKE control planes or in the user project, enabling them to be more scalable and robust.
+Both Gateway controllers are Generally Available.

 The Gateway controllers themselves are not a networking data plane and they do not process any traffic.
 They sit out of band from traffic and manage various data planes that process traffic.
 The following diagram shows the architecture of the single-cluster and multi-cluster GKE Gateway controllers.
 The underlying controller that is used depends on the GatewayClass of the deployed Gateway.